 “I’ll stay with her.
 I’ll keep her right by my side.”

-These were the words of the brave princesse de Tarente, one of Marie Antoinette’s ladies in waiting.
-She had turned up to the palace to be with the queen, even although she knew that the revolutionaries had threatened to storm the palace and massacre everyone in it, on the 9/10th of August 1792.
+These were the words of the brave Princess of Tarente, one of Marie Antoinette’s ladies in waiting.
+She had turned up to the palace to be with the Queen, even although she knew that the revolutionaries had threatened to storm the palace and massacre everyone in it, on the night of the 9th of August 1792.

-The duchesse de Tourzel, governess to the royal children, was forbidden to take her 17 year old daughter with her.
+The Duchess of Tourzel, governess to the royal children, was forbidden to take her 17 year old daughter with her.
 Marie Antoinette was forbidden to take her ‘ladies’ with her, as she wanted.

-Now the princesse de Tarente firmly grasped the hand of Tourzel’s 17 year old daughter, and told the tearful mother, that she would keep the young girl with her.
+Now the Princess of Tarente firmly grasped the hand of Tourzel’s 17 year old daughter, and told the tearful mother, that she would keep the young girl with her.